-- Warm fleece hat, thick.
-(Several of my layers have hoods that supplement the hats)
+- Warm fleece hat, thick (several of my layers have hoods that supplement the hat)

-- 2x baselayer shirts: 1x lightweight baselayer t-shirt and 1x long sleeve lightweight baselayer longsleeve shirt: wool or capilene.
+- 2x baselayer shirts: 1x lightweight baselayer t-shirt and 1x lightweight baselayer long-sleeve shirt, wool or Capilene.
 These are alternated daily.

 - 1x Capilene Air Bottoms

 - Men’s Triolet Pants, a waterproof-breathable fabric, beefy enough they’ll last beyond one trip

 - (optional for June) Simul Alpine Pants, a synthetic soft-shell pant

 - 3x sock system: I use a very thin liner sock for blister prevention plus a thick knee-length sock.